Skip to main content

 def run_tool(self, args: dict) -> Sequence[TextContent | ImageContent | EmbeddedResource]: if "filepath" not in args: raise RuntimeError("filepath argument missing in arguments") if not args.get("confirm", False): raise RuntimeError("confirm must be set to true to delete a file") api.delete_file(args["filepath"]) return [ TextContent( type="text", text=f"Successfully deleted {args['filepath']}" ) ]

-• The get_tool_description method defining the input schema for the obsidian_delete_file tool, requiring filepath and confirm boolean.
+• The get_tool_description method defines the Tool schema including name 'obsidian_delete_file', description, and input schema requiring filepath and confirm.

 def get_tool_description(self): return Tool( name=self.name, description="Delete a file or directory from the vault.", inputSchema={ "type": "object", "properties": { "filepath": { "type": "string", "description": "Path to the file or directory to delete (relative to vault root)", "format": "path" }, "confirm": { "type": "boolean", "description": "Confirmation to delete the file (must be true)", "default": False } }, "required": ["filepath", "confirm"] } )

-• TOOL_MAPPING dictionary registers 'obsidian_delete_file' (TOOL_DELETE_FILE) to DeleteFileToolHandler class, used in register_tools() to instantiate and add to the MCP server.
+• TOOL_MAPPING dictionary registers 'obsidian_delete_file' (via tools.TOOL_DELETE_FILE) to DeleteFileToolHandler class, used later to instantiate and add tools to the server.

-• The Obsidian API client method delete_file that sends HTTP DELETE request to Obsidian's REST API to remove the specified file or directory.
+• The Obsidian API client's delete_file method sends a DELETE HTTP request to /vault/{filepath} to delete the file from Obsidian vault.

 def delete_file(self, filepath: str) -> Any: """Delete a file or directory from the vault.
 Args: filepath: Path to the file to delete (relative to vault root) Returns: None on success """ url = f"{self.get_base_url()}/vault/{filepath}" def call_fn(): response = requests.delete(url, headers=self._get_headers(), verify=self.verify_ssl, timeout=self.timeout) response.raise_for_status() return None return self._safe_call(call_fn)